causalNLP/causal-agent/docs/source/methods/index.rst

 Method Selection Guide
 ----------------------

 Not sure which method to use?
-CAIS can automatically select the most appropriate method based on your data and research design.
+Causal Agent can automatically select the most appropriate method based on your data and research design.
 However, understanding the different approaches will help you make informed decisions and interpret results correctly.

 **Start Here**
-   * :doc:`overview` - Introduction to causal inference and CAIS methods
+   * :doc:`overview` - Introduction to causal inference and Causal Agent methods
    * :doc:`decision_tree` - Interactive guide to method selection

 **Method Categories**